13 Things You Should Know Before Starting a Garden

 Canadians love gardening

 Canada may be (mostly) frozen six months a year, but we’re avid gardeners.
-According to Statistics Canada, more than half the population grew fruits, vegetables or flowers for personal use in 2013.
+During the first year of the COVID-19 pandemic, more than half the population grew fruits or vegetables for personal use.

 Maintenance may take as little as five minutes a day